kumarvna/terraform-azurerm-vnet/README.md

 ## Azure Network DDoS Protection Plan

-By default, this module will create a DDoS Protection Plan.
+By default, this module will not create a DDoS Protection Plan.
 You can enable/disable it by appending an argument `create_ddos_plan`.
-If you want to disable a DDoS plan using this module, set argument `create_ddos_plan = false`.
+If you want to enable a DDoS protection plan using this module, set the argument `create_ddos_plan = true`.

 ## Custom DNS servers